learnCaltech/learn-Caltech/README.md

 learn@Caltech
 =============

-This is the public development repository for the (learn.caltech.edu) project.
+This is the public development repository for the [learn@Caltech](http://learn.caltech.edu) project.